 Septic System Structure

 Although there are different designs for septic systems they all generally work in the same way.
-A septic system is composed of two parts the tank and the leech field.
+A septic system is composed of two parts the tank and the leach field.
 The tank is divided into two parts 2/3 solids and sludge and 1/3 liquids.
-The third that has the liquids is what the leech field is for.
-The leech lines will filter the liquids from the tank out into the ground to become part of the natural earth around your home.
+The third that has the liquids is what the leach field is for.
+The leach lines will filter the liquids from the tank out into the ground to become part of the natural earth around your home.